caramelomartins/awesome-linters/README.md

   by the rule file writer.
 The linter can also be used to check LABEL rules against docker images.
 - [Dockerfilelint](https://github.com/replicatedhq/dockerfilelint)
-  Dockerfilelint is an node module that analyzes a Dockerfile and looks for common traps, mistakes and helps enforce best practices
+  Dockerfilelint is a node module that analyzes a Dockerfile and looks for common traps, mistakes and helps enforce best practices
 - [Dockerlint](https://github.com/RedCoolBeans/dockerlint) Linting tool for
   Dockerfiles based on recommendations from Dockerfile Reference and Best